anytimefitness/glip-notify-action/README.md

 ### `title`

-**Required** Title of the message.
+Title of the message.
+You can customize the message to add information specific to the event.

+### `text`

+Text of the message.
 You can customize the message to add information specific to the event.

 ### `color`